SofaDefrost/Tutorials/PneuNets-Gripper/docs/fabrication.md

 ### Pressure system and controller

 The pressure system is composed of serhingues actuated by a stepper motor.
 The stepper motor is controlled using an Arduino.
+The Arduino is connected to a PC using an usb cable and serial emulation.
+The Arduino board then communicate with the Sofa-PR simulation to get the commands.

 <img src="../images/fab2.jpg" align="left" height="200" />